TheRealXG/Calculator/calc/docker/README.md

 # Introduction
-This is the dockerfile that is used to create the docker image that is used in the RTEMS pipeline.
+This is the dockerfile that is used to create the docker image that is used in the Windriver Linux pipeline.

 # Getting Started
 Download and install Docker on a development computer - [Get Docker](https://docs.docker.com/get-docker/).

 # Build and Run
 1. In the same directory as the Dockerfile, execute the following:
-	`docker build -t rtems .`
+	`docker build -t wrl .`
 2. Then launch the container with:
-	`docker run -ti --rm -v D:\docker\RTEMS\volume:/volume rtems /bin/bash`
+	`docker run -ti --rm -v D:\docker\WRL\volume:/volume wrl /bin/bash`

 # More Information
 Docker run flags used: